 Sponsored by Kumamoto Prefecture Tourism Federation

-Before I get into the delights that befell us in this adorable and comfortable Farmer’s stay, I first have to try to describe to you the atmosphere that greeted us as we were transported from the highways and convenience stores, to farm land, winding roads and a deep, beautiful sunset behind the distant mountains.
-We cruised through roads in the middle of rice fields, down gravel paths and finally, after getting lost as one traditionally does when in the countryside, we asked an elderly Japanese lady who was standing in the road for directions, who turned out to be our gracious host.
+Before I get into the delights that befell us in this adorable and comfortable Farmer’s stay, I first have to try to describe to you the atmosphere that greeted us as we were transported from the highways and convenience stores, to farmland, winding roads, and a deep, beautiful sunset behind the distant mountains.
+We cruised through roads in the middle of rice fields, down gravel paths, and finally, after getting lost as one traditionally does when in the countryside, we asked an elderly Japanese lady who was standing in the road for directions, who turned out to be our gracious host.
 She must have been waiting for us!

 The house itself was absolutely exquisite.
 The interior was laden with rich, dark wood, doors that slid out in all directions, and even a set of golden armor in the corner of our room.
-The splendor of this house is not surprising given its 200 year old history but it is perhaps one of the most overly traditional Japanese Minshuku I’ve ever stayed in, making for a real, authentic experience for anyone interested in Japanese culture.
+The splendor of this house is not surprising given its 200-year-old history but it is perhaps one of the most overly traditional Japanese Minshuku I’ve ever stayed in, making for a real, authentic experience for anyone interested in Japanese culture.

 Aside from the array of interesting trinkets, pictures and objects I found around the house, it also featured a captivating, maze-like layout.
 The center of the house held two large rooms, which were where we stayed.
-One large room contained a traditional kotatsu (low Japanese table) complete with floor seats, a TV and, on further exploration, a large piece of fruit I had never seen before.
-Out neighbouring room housed an incredible and much needed aircon system as well as our comfortable futons, which were already made up for us when we got back from the Onsen, and complete with a hot water bottle nestled inside!
+One large room contained a traditional kotatsu (low Japanese table) complete with floor seats, a TV, and, on further exploration, a large piece of fruit I had never seen before.
+Out neighboring room housed an incredible and much-needed aircon system as well as our comfortable futons, which were already made up for us when we got back from the Onsen, and complete with a hot water bottle nestled inside!
 Needless to say, wrapping up in all of those soft, marshmallowy layers made for an exceedingly comfortable stay.

 A Traditional Stay Means Tea and Snacks!